First cabinet of Donald Trump: Secretary of Transportation

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Commerce, Science, and Transportation committee, then presented to the full Senate for a vote.

 Michael Huerta (acting)

 Michael Huerta served as acting secretary from January 20 until January 31, 2017.

-Elaine Chao
+Elaine Chao (2017–2021)

-On November 29, 2016, it was reported that President-elect Trump had selected former United States Secretary of Labor Elaine Chao of Kentucky as his Secretary of Transportation.
+On November 29, 2016, it was reported that President-elect Trump announced the selection of Elaine Chao, former Secretary of Labor in the George W. Bush administration as his Secretary of Transportation.
 On January 31, Chao was confirmed by the Senate by a vote of 93–6.
 On January 7, 2021, Chao announced her resignation effective January 11, due to the January 6 U.S. Capitol attack.

 Steven G. Bradbury (acting)

-With the resignation of Chao, her deputy, Steven G. Bradbury became acting Secretary on January 11, 2021, and served for the final days of the administration.
+With the resignation of Chao, her deputy, Steven G. Bradbury became acting Secretary on January 11, 2021, and served for the final days until the end of the Trump administration, on January 20, 2021.

 Secretary of Energy

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Energy and Natural Resources committee, then presented to the full Senate for a vote.